-\ which are of multiplicity 3.
-In our cell decomposition of $\overline{CD}_2(S^1)$ these algebras of multiplicity 3 form eight cells depending on the disposition of their supports with respect to the point $\bullet$.
-The corresponding $CW$-subcomplex mod 2 is acyclic in all dimensions except for 0 and 1; in these dimensions its homology groups are one-dimensional.
-The quotient complex generated by cells of multiplicity 4 has homology groups of ranks 0, 1, 2, 1 in dimensions 0, 1, 2, 3. \end{example}

-The important property of this filtration is that the set of all equilevel algebras of a fixed multiplicity in $\overline{CD}_k(S^1)$ is fibered over the source circle.
+Thus, the sets of algebras of multiplicity $\leq p$ define an increasing filtration on the spaces $\overline{CD}_k(S^1)$.
+An important property of this filtration is that the set of all equilevel algebras of a fixed multiplicity in $\overline{CD}_k(S^1)$ is fibered over the source circle.
 Indeed, we can consider this circle as the set of complex numbers of unit norm.
 Let us associate to each equilevel subalgebra $\F \in \overline{CD}_k(S^1)$ the product of its support points taken with their multiplicities.
-The obtained map $\overline{CD}_k(S^1) \to S^1$ is continuous on the set of equilevel algebras of any fixed multiplicity $p$; obviously this map commutes with the simultaneous rotations of the source and the target circles by the angles $\alpha$ and $p \alpha$ respectively.
+The resulting map $\overline{CD}_k(S^1) \to S^1$ is continuous on the set of equilevel algebras of any fixed multiplicity $p$.
+The restriction of this map to this set commutes with the simultaneous rotation of the source and the target circles by the angles $\alpha$ and $p \alpha$, respectively.

-\begin{remark} \rm There are other natural filtrations on the spaces $\overline{CD}_k$, first of all the two-term filtration with the first term formed by the algebras of second type, and also the filtration by the number of support points. \end{remark}
+\begin{remark} \rm There are other natural filtrations on the spaces $\overline{CD}_k(S^1)$, first of all the two-term filtration with the first term formed by the algebras of second type, and also the filtration by the number of support points. \end{remark}